Healthy Homes Assessment Pirimai

 What are unreasonable gaps and holes?

-If you are able to feel external air flowing in or an unobstructed draught coming from a gap or hole or crack, then it’s most likely a gap or an opening that requirements sealing in some way.
+If you are able to feel external air flowing in or the sound of a clear draught emanating from a gap or hole and you can feel it, it is likely a crack or hole that requirements sealing in any way.
 Large gaps and cracks should be stopped permanently.
-Gaps greater than 3mm that allow air in or out of your home need the sealing.
-For instance, if an open fireplace is not in use, it may cause draughts and should be shut off.
-Property managers and landlords are accountable for making sure such draughts are eliminated in the maximum extent imaginable.
+The gaps that exceed 3mm that allow air in or out of your house require to be sealed.
+For example, if an open fireplace isn’t in use it can cause draughts and should be shut from.
+Property managers and landlords are accountable for ensuring that these draughts are stopped whenever imaginable.

-You don’t need to block holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors could be necessary to allow movement of the structure as the home gets warmer and cooler, so that they can still be opened and closed rather than securing.
-We will test the windows and doors during an Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes in the building.
+For example, tiny gaps around doors and windows could be required to allow for movement of the structure as the home gets warmer and cooler, so that they can still be shut and opened, rather than securing.
+We will test every window and door as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections